MarthinL/ssk/SSK_INTRO.md

 SSK uses domain-specific compaction, exploiting known structure, raw binary for patches of localised randomness, and combinadics for the semi-dense areas that's neither empty nor chaotic.

-Well after I had taken to doing SSK as I figured it could work, when I took to documenting it as a project on its own, I found a string of prior art and academic references supporting and validating what I've done and how.
-At the end of that chain, I discovered a summary of the work of Andrey Kolmogorov circa '68.
-Admittedly, even if you shoved it right in my face, shouting "Here, this is the solution", I would not have seen any connection between what I was trying to do and what Kolmogorov wrote.
-Only in hindsight, once it was all figured out, was I in a position to recognise that it actually confirms and validates exactly the solution I found.

-A (very) loosely paraphrased summary of what Kolmogorov had to say about compression was, interpreted by many others along the way, was this:
-- all compression is about understanding the structure of the data (detected or induced), and storing the structure instead of the data,
-- unbounded compression is enabled by either sparsity or known structure, having both is miraculous, and
-- dense, chaotic data defeats any compression, but where the environment (like the database) induces structure, domain-wide chaos in unnatural and attempts to force it will in itself induce structure.

-The original Kolmogorov papers were about using "programs in some language" that generates the data, which is exactly what's happening in SSK, if you map it as such.
-While not expressed in any general purpose language as he suggested, SSK uses an extremely tight domain specific language, yet every SSK in its encoded form only occasionally embeds raw data.
-Only when the stretch of data is too small to make a fuss about or too random for the cost to understand its structure.
-The rest, every single bit of it, is actually a program that generates the data, the decoder is a compiler that translates the program to executable form in memory, the functions are plug-in modules for when the program runs, and the encoder is a code generator taking an empty or modified program and compacts it into code again.
-The format description provides the environment variables and compiler directives used by the compiler, code generator and the run-time of the program in order to achieve the second objective - ensuring that every virtual dataset has one and only one possible programmatic representation.

-It will take some unpacking to apply each of those abstracted concepts in algorithmic code, but that's SSK in a nutshell, validated by long established principles in mathematics and computer science, in aid of finally getting SQL to deliver on the Relational Data Model child of both disciplines.

-## Putting it to work
+## Under the Hood: Encoding Strategy

+> **Note for readers**: The following sections describe the PERSISTENCE LAYER—how the abstract bit vector is encoded for storage.
+This is implementation detail.
+The representation concern (bijection) is independent of these mechanics.

+> **Note for contributors**: These sections explain HOW encoding decisions are made deterministically.
+Every rule exists to ensure bijection: same subset → same bytes, always.

-> Note: The procedural components mentioned in this description are not specific to the encoding or decoding process, but to how the abstract bit vector is broken down into smaller, well defined parts.
-It’s described as if operating on a materialised bit string, which is not an option.
+The procedural components mentioned here describe how the abstract bit vector is broken down into smaller, well-defined parts for encoding.
+It's described as if operating on a materialised bit string, which is not an option.
 How that maps into the in-memory decoded representation of the abstract bit vector and the encoded for storage version of the same thing, is treated as a separate concern.

 As explained above SSK is trivially simple as an abstract concept, with all of its complications arising from the equally simple fact that in no known (computational) universe can we even contemplate loading the abstract bit vector into memory in its expanded form to work on it.
 We’re faced with two basic sources of complexity - canonical representation as a minimal scalar value and the algorithms to implement operations on the SSK in its in-memory format which has to exploit the sparse nature of the actual values as well in order to even fit into memory.
 With some commonalities between them we’ll cover first, we can unpack the essence of each type of complication and how SSK tackles them.